 This guide is intended for publishers who are interested in using Google Mobile Ads mediation with CrossChannel.
-It walks you through getting a mediation adapter set up with your current Android app and setting up additional request parameters.
+It walks through the setup of a mediation adapter to work with your current Android app and the configuration of additional settings.

 An Android app with the Google Mobile Ads SDK integrated.
 (If you don't have one, see Get Started.)

 An AdMob account and an ad unit configured with mediation line items.

 The following Help Center articles provide background information on mediation:

 Include network adapter and SDK